luismtorresv/battlesocket/README.md

 ### 4.2.
 Client

-Written in Python 3 with no third-party dependencies.
+Written in Python 3 with an embedded third-party.

 Tested with Python 3.11.1 on Ubuntu 22.04.